Pathoschild/smapi-mod-dump/source/Pregnancy Role/promo/README-moddrop.md

 ## ![Translation](https://www.kdau.com/headers/translation.png)

 This mod can be translated into any language supported by Stardew Valley.
-It is currently available in English and Russian.
+It is currently available in English, Russian and Spanish.

 Your contribution would be welcome.
 Please see the [instructions on the wiki](https://stardewvalleywiki.com/Modding:Translations).
 You can send me your work in [a GitLab issue](https://gitlab.com/kdau/pregnancyrole/-/issues) or the Comments tab above.